|

 773. questionnaire

-a form containing a set of questions; submitted to people to gain statistical information
+a form with a set of queries to gain statistical information

 774. queue